 Close the pop-up window once the search (and update if needed) is finished.

-If it hasn’t, you can return to the device manager window (and Step #2) reinstall the driver you rolled back.
+If it hasn’t, you can return to the device manager window (Step #2) and reinstall the driver you rolled back.
 Follow the instructions for the next device driver until you have checked all graphics, video, display, and audio/microphone device drivers that are listed.

-Continue reading if you still haven’t resolved the error.
+Continue reading if you still haven’t resolved the COM surrogate error.

 Fix #12: Uninstall Programs Know to Interfere With COM Surrogate